prestonharberts/bib/Bible/mic4.md

 ###### 11
 > Many nations have now assembled against you.
 > They say, “Jerusalem must be desecrated,
->  “ So we can gloat over Zion!”
+> “So we can gloat over Zion!”
 ###### 12
 > But they do not know what the LORD is planning;
 > They do not understand his strategy.
 > He has gathered them like stalks of grain to be threshed at the threshing floor.
 ###### 13
->  “ Get up and thresh, Daughter Zion!
+> “Get up and thresh, Daughter Zion!
->  “ For I will give you iron horns;
+> “For I will give you iron horns;
->  “ I will give you bronze hooves,
+> “I will give you bronze hooves,
->  “ And you will crush many nations.”
+> “And you will crush many nations.”
 > You will devote to the LORD the spoils you take from them
 > And dedicate their wealth to the sovereign Ruler of the whole earth.